Lamtea/dotfiles-i3/README.md

   - blender
 - Main application
   - discord
-  - jdim-git
+  - jdim
     **(optional)**
-    _(aur, If you don't use it, remove a line of 'exec jd.sh' from '.config/i3/config')_
+    _(snap, If you don't use it, remove a line of 'exec jd.sh' from '.config/i3/config')_
   - lutris
   - steam _(multilib)_
   - speedcrunch